soot-oss/soot/README.md

 **Note that the nightly build server has moved**

-Nightly builds of soot can be obtained from [nightly build](https://soot-build.cs.uni-paderborn.de/nightly/soot/).
+Nightly builds of Soot can be obtained from [nightly build](https://soot-build.cs.uni-paderborn.de/nightly/soot/).
 The "sootclasses-trunk-jar-with-dependencies.jar" file is an all-in-one file that also contains all the required libraries.
 The "sootclasses-trunk.jar" file contains only Soot, allowing you to manually pick dependencies as you need them.
 If you do not want to bother with dependencies, we recommend using the former.

 # Building Soot yourself